Submission of Sample Requests

 Continuing Research Projects: Subsequent sample requests during the same investigation should include a statement that describes progress of the study and justification for additional material.
 Approval of an initial request does not constitute approval for subsequent access to the core or dredge collections.

-Sample Location and Position: Be sure to specify ship, cruise number, geographic or physiographic area, core number, and sample depth in core.
+Sample Location and Position: Be sure to specify ship, cruise number, core number, and sample depth in the core.
 Give alternative cores or sampling intervals in cores whenever possible.
 Surface sediment (core top) material is frequently requested and is typically taken from the tops of trigger cores.
 However, given that both trigger and piston core tops are a limited and valuable source of material, requests for such samples are especially scrutinized.
 Many of our older trigger cores no longer have any core top material.

 Number of Samples: Our policy is to not send large numbers of samples at the beginning of an investigation.
 An initial investigation can often determine if more samples will be required later and these will be supplied if necessary.
 For example, do not initially ask for "samples at 5 cm intervals" from a number of cores, unless you can justify why such close sampling is necessary or be certain that all the cores will be suitable for your purposes.
 The curator can work closely with you to develop an efficient sampling strategy.
+In addition, if you are requesting a large amount of samples, more than 200, we ask that you make arrangements to visit us and take the samples yourself.

 Size of Samples: Please indicate the minimum sample size or volume necessary.
 In general, we do not supply samples larger than about 5 cc (about 8-12 grams depending upon sediment type, or an approximately 0.5 cm thick quarter section of split core); larger sample volumes need to be justified.
 Samples from trigger cores and tops of piston cores are restricted to 1 cc (2 gm) volumes.
 Wider diameter trigger cores are now being obtained and this restriction may be lessened in the future, except for samples from the tops of these cores.
 Larger sample volumes may also be available from box cores.